ff6347/The-Geo-Beast/tools.md

 -- longitude  -180 || x = 0
 -- longitude  +180 || x = 360

-So the coordiantae space has to be pushed into the center and the latitude has to be reversed to fit the AE and the Processing coord space.
+So the coordiantae space has to be pushed into the center and the latitude has to be reversed to fit the AE and the Processing coordinate space.
 The base size is 360 width x 180 height.